 Take care of yourself too

-Caring for a person’s physical, emotional, and mental needs day in and day out can be taxing on professional caregivers, let alone family members who have no training.
+Caring for a person’s physical, emotional, and mental needs day in and day out can be taxing on home care aides, let alone family members who have no training.
 If the caregiver continues to the point of collapse, it will only cause more problems for the family.
 Make the time to rest, eat nutritious meals regularly, and get plenty of sleep.
 Ask for help when necessary and if family or friends can’t or won’t pitch in, look into professional respite care services.

 Helping a family member cope with a cancer diagnosis is challenging, but it’s a challenge that is best met head on, with the support of a team of caring family and friends.
 By taking advantage of available resources and asking for help, it doesn’t have to be an overwhelming challenge.